asolidum/changeblog/content/posts/securing-changeblog-images/index.md

 This manual step could become tedious/easily overlooked, especially if it must be applied to every image we want to be geotag free.
 Why not automate this process with git hooks?

 ## A possible solution
 Unfortunately, my research yielded no concrete examples/code of developers using git hooks intent on removing geotag data from images.
-Inspired by this [example](example.link) meant for removing trailing whitespace, I came up with the following `pre-commit` git hook.
+Inspired by this [example][example.link] meant for removing trailing whitespace, I came up with the following `pre-commit` git hook.

 ```bash
 #!/bin/bash